-PENSION FUNDS MAY WITHDRAW THE FUNDS THEY INVEST IN OUR GROUP TRUST.
+PENSION FUNDS MAY WITHDRAW THE FUNDS THEY INVEST IN OUR GROUP TRUST OR OUR REAL ESTATE INVESTMENT TRUST.

-A significant portion of the construction lending we originate through Midland is facilitated by our access to the funds in a trust we advise, named Midland Affordable Housing Group Trust.
+A significant portion of the construction lending we originate through our Midland subsidiary is facilitated by our access to the funds in a trust we advise, named Midland Affordable Housing Group Trust.
 The trust is funded by a group of pension fund investors who are under no obligation to continue their investment in the trust.
-At September 30, 2000, three pension funds were investors of \$160 million in the trust.
-We would not be able to continue originating construction loans through Midland if our existing pension fund investors chose to liquidate their investments and their investments could not be replaced with investments from other eliqible pension fund investors.
+At September 30, 2001, three pension funds were investors of \$160.0 million in the trust.
+These same pension funds have contributed \$35.0 million to a real estate investment trust, named Midland REIT, that we advise.
+These pension funds also pledged an additional \$35.0 million to the REIT.
+We would not be able to continue originating construction loans and the REIT would not be able to continue operating if our existing pension fund investors chose to liquidate their investments or cease funding the REIT and their investments could not be replaced with investments from other eligible investors.